xamdel/custom-instructions-loader/roadmap.md

 -[x] Page for viewing details of single set of instructions -[x] Back button component
 -[] Insert button on InstructionView page
+-[] Basic instructions for how to use the extension

 ### 3. Content Script
 -[x] Implement script to insert instructions into ChatGPT's textareas